 Palatinus, Dagaly and Csillaghegyi are much loved by locals as the pools are surrounded by grassy, bushy green areas, shaded by old trees.
 All of these baths often offer summer camps / swimming clubs for children via partner companies (not every club is suitable for English speaking children, so do inquire about available options before booking a summer swim and play club)

-Please keep in mind that in the classic Thermal Baths in Budapest, such as Szechenyi Bath, Gellert Spa, Rudas Bath or Lukacs Baths the pools, saunas, and steam chambers have been primarily designed for adults and for grown ups who have been prescribed aqua therapy, balneotherapy, etc.
+Please keep in mind that in the classic Thermal Baths in Budapest, such as Szechenyi Bath, Rudas Bath or Lukacs Baths the pools, saunas, and steam chambers have been primarily designed for adults and for grown ups who have been prescribed aqua therapy, balneotherapy, etc.

 We are sorry about the inconvenience and would encourage you and the children to find out about more child friendly bathing options in Budapest, including Palatinus Bath, Csillaghegyi Bath or AquaWorld water theme park offering family bathing / spa experience for younger children and parents in the city of Budapest.